Voluntary Non-School Alternative Provision Standards.

 Test the pathways before you get to a crisis point with a child.

 Ensure all safeguarding and personal records are kept confidentially and securely.
 Set structures for regularly reviewing concerns and accountable structures so DSL’s making decisions on referrals and escalation are well-supported.
+A DSL should formally review all concerns on a scheduled basis to check nothing has slipped through the cracks.
+It’s also helpful for your team to have a daily short de-brief together to catch any issues on a same-day basis.

 1.4 All staff should be familiar with the provider’s arrangements to safeguard and promote the welfare of childrenStaff receive structured and recorded training and induction around safeguarding.
 Training is updated annually with regular local updates as necessary.